api-platform/docs/core/state-providers.md

 To do so you need to implement the `ApiPlatform\State\ProviderInterface`.

-In the following examples we will create custom data providers for an entity class called `App\Entity\BlogPost`.
+In the following examples we will create custom state providers for an entity class called `App\Entity\BlogPost`.
 Note, that if your entity is not Doctrine-related, you need to flag the identifier property by using `#[ApiProperty(identifier: true)` for things to work properly (see also [Entity Identifier Case](serialization.md#entity-identifier-case)).